 United's all-time top goal-scorer and legend, Wayne Rooney, was a player who played through pain barriers and regretted it in the later years of his career.

 The United and England legend was a major doubt for the 2006 World Cup due to breaking his metatarsal months before and was wrongly rushed back in time for the competition.

-Before the 2010 World Cup, the forward injured his ankle against Bayern Munich in the first-leg of the Champions League, and consequently aggravated the ankle in the second-leg after being rushed back to save the tie.
+Before the 2010 World Cup, the forward injured his ankle against Bayern Munich in the first leg of the Champions League, and consequently aggravated the same ankle in the second-leg meeting after being rushed back to save the tie.

-However, Rooney failed to shine in both tournaments, due to injuries that set him back months before.
-In both years, Rooney managed to not a score a single goal in any of the tournaments.
+Rooney failed to shine in the 2006 and 2010 tournaments due to the injuries that set him back months before.
+In both years, Rooney managed to not score a single goal in any of the tournaments.